leonardocerliani/FYD_SBL/README.md

 ## Registering the subjct-IDs on FYD
 This is something that can be done programmatically using `datajoint`.
-An example - provided by Chris vdT - is in the `InsertSubject_Chrisvdt.ipynb`.
+An example is in `02_register_subj_on_FYD.ipytnb`.
 Other information (the classes for other tables) can be found on the [github of the FYD Python client](https://github.com/Herseninstituut/FYD_Python/blob/main/DJ/examplelab.ipynb).
-I also placed here the same notebook `examplelab.ipynb` for simplicity

-Important things to note from the procedure of registering new subjects:

-### There are classes for all the tables we need to access to
-Specifically, for `Subjects` - where we will insert the actual subject ids - and for `Projects`.
-The latter is necessary because in the `Subjects` table we have a `projectidx`, however to know what is the `projectidx` of our projects - where we want to register new subjects - we need to look into the `Projects` table.

-### Subjects can also be deleted from here
-Look in the last cell
+NB: in the notebook there are also examples showing how to _remove_ subjects.
+Check the last cells.